Terms & Policies

 • If you wish to access, correct or update your personal data, you can do so at any time.

 • You have the right to opt out of marketing communications we send you at any time.
 If you no longer wish to receive our newsletter and promotional communications, you may opt out of receiving them by clicking on the "unsubscribe" or "opt-out" link in the communications we send you.
 Please note, however, that it may not be possible to opt out of certain service-related communications.
-You can let us know at any time if you do not wish to receive marketing messages by contacting us at hello@plait.nz
+You can let us know at any time if you do not wish to receive marketing messages by contacting us using the contact details below.

-• You have the right to complain to a data protection authority about our collection and use of your personal information.
+• You have the right to complain to a data protection authority about our collection and use of your personal data.

 9. Children's Privacy